 In 2020, the production of COVID-19 vaccines reignited a debate surrounding the ethics of using fetal cell lines derived from aborted children in the creation of such vaccines.
 As noted in a previous article published at Live Action News, “Live Action strongly condemns the use of abortion-derived cell lines in any stage of vaccine development (research, design, testing, or manufacturing) because these cell lines were created by violating the fundamental human rights of a preborn victim.”

-However, there is more beneath the surface, and the connection of modern medicine to abortion is deep and complicated.
-Abortion has not just cast a shadow over vaccines, but over common household medications used by Americans on a daily basis.
+However, there is more beneath the surface, and the connection of modern medicine to abortion is deep and complicated — and must be broken.

 The COVID vaccines

 The three COVID vaccines currently in use in the United States are from Pfizer, Moderna, and Johnson & Johnson.
 While Pfizer and Moderna used the fetal cell line HEK-293 (derived from the kidney of an aborted baby in the 1960s) in the testing phase of their vaccines, Johnson & Johnson used the fetal cell line PER.C6 (derived from the retinal tissue of an 18-week aborted baby boy in the Netherlands in the mid-1980s) in both the testing and production of its COVID-19 vaccine.